 One of the E2fsprogs tests will attempt to allocate 256 MB of memory.
-If you do not have significantly more RAM than this, it is recommended to enable sufficient swap space for the test.
+If you do not have significantly more RAM than this, be sure to enable sufficient swap space for the test.
 See Section 2.3, "Creating a File System on the Partition" and Section 2.4, "Mounting the New Partition" for details on creating and enabling swap space.
+Additionally, three tests try to allocate a two terabyte partition and will fail unless you have at least that much unused disk space available.